TheTheoM/nodeServer/README.md

 2. Create a webSocket Client that connects to the server url.
 3. Send a registeration message to the server.

+*An example, including webSocket functionality is included in ./examples*

 A simple registeration message for a device with one input and output.

 ```js